AndrewTSKY/Bastion-Security/README.md

 ### 1. The reasoning trace does not cause the verdict

-Causal swap tests — substituting the reasoning block and measuring the effect on the final CLASSIFY verdict — show a causal strength of **+0.066**.
+Causal swap tests: substituting the reasoning block and measuring the effect on the final CLASSIFY verdict show a causal strength of **+0.066**.
 The verdict is very nearly invariant to the reasoning that precedes it: the trace is decorative, and cross-entropy SFT admits pure imitation of the trace as a sufficient solution without the trace becoming load-bearing.